 A third generation musician and native Texan, James Frank graduated from the Juilliard School in 1981, where he studied applied French horn with James Chambers as a Rubenstein scholar.

-As a conductor, Mr. Frank began directing the Greater Dallas Youth Orchestra Philharmonic in 1999 and the GDYO Sinfonietta in 2006.
+As a conductor, Mr. Frank is in his twentieth season as director of the Greater Dallas Youth Orchestra Philharmonic and the thirteenth season as director of the GDYO Sinfonietta.
 He has conducted the Dallas and Fort Worth Symphonies, and was the Youth Concert Series conductor for the Dallas Symphony for the 2008-2009 season.
-Mr. Frank has also served as director of orchestras at the Red Lodge Music Festival in Montana and as guest conductor of the New Philharmonic of Irving and the Allen Philharmonic.
-He currently lives in Dallas with his wife Marilyn and daughter Lauren.
+Mr. Frank has also served as director of orchestras at the Red Lodge Music Festival in Montana and as a guest conductor of the New Philharmonic of Irving and the Allen Philharmonic.
+He currently lives in Dallas with his wife Marilyn and has a daughter named Lauren.

 Philharmonic Sectional Coaches: